markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - `margin: 3.5%;`

 Notice how we used percentage values for the margins and widths this time around?
 Since margins and padding are usually done in very small amounts like 10 pixels, it's usually okay to not make their lengths relative to the size of the parent container or page.
 We used it here in this case more just to show how it can work in the overall flow of this section.
-You'll find throughout your career that picking values for most sizing and spacing properties is going to involve a good amount of trial and error, this is why we use Chrome DevTools to adjust values until we think they will work!

 > **Pro Tip:** Picking a unit of measurement to use in CSS can sometimes be a daunting task that causes us to constantly second guess our choice.
 All of these units of measurement exist for a reason and while some may work better than others in certain cases, there really is no such thing as a "wrong" decision, as we can achieve similar&mdash;if not the same&mdash;results with any mix of these units.
 >
-> This is why it is important to experiment with these different units of measurement and see what pattern works for you.
+> This is why it is important to experiment with these different units of measurement and see what pattern works for you using tools like Chrome DevTools.
 A lot of developers will have an opinion on what they think is superior, but the most important opinion is your own since you are the one building the page.
 Over time these decisions will become much easier to make, but only if you practice!

 The hero isn't 100% mobile-ready just yet as it doesn't break down onto the next line as nicely as our other flexboxes have done so far, but this isn't a problem.
 We'll tackle that in a future lesson when we handle all of our mobile styles at once.